 The road was narrow and windy with several rock craved out tunnels.
 Ironically I had already been on part of this road that morning when I had gotten lost on my way to the bison round up.
 Thanks Samantha the GPS for helping me out there!

-I stopped at the eye of the needle, a rock formation that looked like the eye of a sewing needle.
+I stopped at the eye of the needle, a rock formation that looks like the eye of a sewing needle.
 The parking spots were full, so I pulled through one of the rock tunnels and made my own parking spot.
 I then walked back through the tunnel to the optimal photo taking spot.

 As I stood there with my fellow photographers I noticed an RV making it’s way up the road and slowly stopped in front of the rock tunnel.
 Comments began to be made “he’s not going to try that”, “he’ll get stuck”, “he’s crazy to think he’ll fit through there”… yeah well he did try that and we all stood there waiting for him to get wedged between the rocks.